generalized-intelligence/Tegu/CONTRIBUTING.md

 There are two major components in Tegu, GUI and Tegu-core.

 Tegu-core can be found in the `\Network` folder, including realizations for different use cases.
-Tegu-core also contains codes for HTTP API and external communication.

 The GUI component is critical to Tegu, because one of the main goals of Tegu is to minimize the amount of coding required in machine learning development.
 The GUI component can be found in the `\GUI` folder.
 It includes the user interfaces for different features (such as training and prediction for image detection) or different realizations of the same feature, as well as the demonstration of outcomes delivered by the feature (for example, real-time training loss).